Azure/Vision-AI-DevKit-Pages/docs/_pages/home.md

             ]);</script>
   - title: "Create Intelligent Apps for IoT Sensors"
     excerpt: >
-        In this era of intelligent cloud and intelligent edge, developers will need to write applications for a range of connected devices.
+        In the era of intelligent cloud and intelligent edge, developers will need to write applications for a range of connected devices.
 The Azure IoT Edge runtime makes it easy to create applications from cloud to edge, leveraging advanced AI services.
-Today we are announcing the public preview of a vision AI developer kit—the newest addition in the Microsoft Azure IoT Starter kit family—for IoT solution makers to easily deploy AI models built using
-        Azure Machine Learning and Azure IoT Edge.
+The Vision AI Developer Kit, a member of the Microsoft Azure IoT Starter kit family, can be used by IoT solution makers to easily deploy AI models built using Azure Machine Learning and Azure IoT Edge.
 qualcomm:
   - image_path: /assets/images/ai-kit-diagram.png
     alt: "placeholder image 2"
     title: "<img src='assets/images/qualcomm-logo-blue.png' alt='Qualcomm' style='max-width: 200px'>"
     excerpt: >
-        The device uses the Qualcomm Visual Intelligence Platform for hardware acceleration of the AI model to deliver superior inferencing performance.
-Customers can use the device to create new solutions for a variety of scenarios, from industrial safety, retail, home and enterprise security cameras, smart home devices and more.
+        The Vision AI Dev Kit features the Qualcomm Visual Intelligence Platform for hardware acceleration of AI models to deliver superior inferencing performance.
+Use the DevKit to create new solutions for a variety of scenarios, such as industrial safety, retail, security, and more.
 ---

 <div class="feature__outer_wrapper">